Maybe you want to earn that extra money in your spare time, or perhaps you just want to play with your friend’s new puppy while he is out of town.

 Some dogs might dash out the door when they hear the mailman coming, and some dogs might turn into crazy energizer-chasers whenever they see squirrels.

 Well, you get the idea.
-It’s better to be prepared first before everything turn into a disaster.
+It’s better to be prepared first before everything turns into a disaster.

 4. Feed The Dog On Time